Upgrade a Microsoft Access database to SQL Server

 As volumes and the number of users increase, the limitations of Microsoft Access soon become apparent.
 Slow response times, routines that hang, esoteric error messages, unstable functions, security issues and data corruption are common symptoms.

-When an Access Database system needs to support more features, more records and more users, a robust Back-End database system such as SQL Server is required.
+When an Access Database Application needs to support more features, more records and more users, a robust Back-End database system such as SQL Server is required.

 The Microsoft SQL Server Database is clearly established as an industry standard.
 The Microsoft SQL Server Database is easy to program and maintain, easy to add or modify data.